robocorp/robocorp/CONTRIBUTING.md

 ### Testing

 Testing is done with `pytest` for the Python libraries.
-For javascript `jest` is the one used.
+For javascript `jest` is the used one.

 To run all tests for a given project, go to the project's folder in the monorepo and then run `inv test`.
 If you want a specific test to be run, then `inv test -t path/to/test.py::function_name` would do it.